-The ruling was particularly problematic for the Google-Huawei partnership, which meant that Huawei would only be able to use the openly available version of Android – which doesn’t include access to Google apps like Maps and YouTube, the Play Store or Google Assistant.
+The ruling was particularly problematic for the Google-Huawei partnership, which means that Huawei can't preload future phones with Google apps like Maps and YouTube, the Play Store or Google Assistant.

-As a contingency, it's been strongly rumoured for much of 2019 that Huawei was developing its own operating system thought to be called Ark OS (or HongMeng OS in China).
+As a contingency, Huawei has developed its own operating system thought to be called Ark OS (or HongMeng OS in China).
 This has now been revealed as HarmonyOS but it is not based on Android at all.
 Initially, it has not come to smartphones, but this may change in the future.